hamger/annotate-webpack-plugin/README_EN.md

 ...
 ```

-## Option
+## Options

-`new AnnotatePlugin(content, opitons)`
+`new AnnotatePlugin(content, options)`

 > content: An object that represents the annotation

-> opition: An object that represents how to annotated
+> options: An object that represents how to annotated

-The following properties are acceptable for `option`
+The following properties are acceptable for `options`

 | key        | value         | description                                                             |
 | ---------- | ------------- | ----------------------------------------------------------------------- |